arc8de/student-management-system/README.md

    2. Clone the repository.
    3. Navigate to the project directory.

-Step 2: Import Files in Eclipse.
+Step 2: Import Files in VSCode.
-   1. Open Eclipse.
+   1. Open VSCode.
    2. Go to File > Import....
    3. Browse to the directory where you cloned the project and select it.
    4. CLick on Import.
-   5. Run the file by running it on Tomcat server.
+   5. Run the file by opening the Index.html file in Browser.

 Step 3: Accessing The Student Management System.
    - Username: admin